devang64/pitplay-owner-backend-guide/README.md

   - 500 Internal Server Error: An error occurred while processing the request.

 - **Response Body (Success):**
 ```json
 {
   "success": true,
   "message": "User is authenticated!"
 }
 ```

-## Retrieve All Bookings
+## Bookings List

 ### Request

 - **Method:** GET
 - **URL:** `/api/app/booking/allBookings/`
-- Description : This API endpoint sends an HTTP GET request to {{local}}/api/app/booking/allBookings to retrieve all bookings, including the total count.
+- Description : This API endpoint sends an HTTP GET request to /api/app/booking/allBookings to retrieve all bookings, including the total count.
 - The request includes the following parameters in the query string:
 - `page`: (optional) The page number for pagination.
 - `pageSize`: (optional) The number of items per page.